MarcelPiNacy/cmts/README.md

 cmts is a C++14 header-only library with a C-compatible API that implements a scheduler for cooperative multitasking.
 ## Warning
 The library is currently work in progress.
 You should only use code from the release branch, once it is created.
-#### Compilers
+#### Compiler Support
 MSVC is currently the only supported compiler. cmts has not yet been tested on Clang and GCC, but it might work.
-However, it is extremely likely to cause crashes at runtime in release builds due to the stacks of the tasks being moved across threads.
+However, it is extremely likely to cause crashes at runtime in release builds due to the tasks stacks being moved across threads.
-So if your compiler supports it, in release builds you should enable the equivalent of MSVC's "Enable Fiber-Safe Optimizations".
-In the future, a workaround will be supported via a compile-time macro.
+To avoid this in release builds, you should enable the equivalent of MSVC's "Enable Fiber-Safe Optimizations" if your compiler supports it.
+In the future, a workaround will be supported via a macro.
 ## Usage
 #### Adding cmts to your project
 Like other C/C++ header-only libraries, you must explicitly include the cmts source code by defining `CMTS_IMPLEMENTATION` and then including `cmts.h`: